 Category 1: For insured persons whose insurance period began on or after January 1, 1996, the pension is based on a notional annual contribution equal to 33% of annually insured earnings.
 Notional contributions are adjusted annually according to the average rate of increase in gross domestic product (GDP) during the last 5 years.
 The lifetime accrued notional contribution amount is multiplied by an actuarial coefficient that varies according to the insured's age (from 4.720% at age 57 to 6.136% at age 65).
-If the onset of disability is before age 57, the coefficient corresponding to age 57 is used.
+If the disability began before age 57, the coefficient corresponding to age 57 is used.

-Category 2: For insured persons with less than 18 years of contributions as of December 31, 1995, the pension for the contribution period before January 1, 1996, is based on a regressive percentage (from 2%, for annual earnings no greater than ξ 38,909.78, to 0.9%, for annual earnings greater than ξ 75,040.29) of reference earnings multiplied by the number of years of contributions up to 40 years.
+Category 2: For insured persons with less than 18 years of contributions as of December 31, 1995, the pension for the contribution period before January 1, 1996, is based on a regressive percentage (from 2%, for annual earnings no greater than €38,909.78, to 0.9%, for annual earnings greater than €75,040.29) of reference earnings multiplied by the number of years of contributions up to 40 years.
 Reference earnings are equal to the average insured annual earnings during the last 5 to 10 years.
-Annual earnings for benefit calculation purposes are adjusted according to changes in the cost-of-living index for years before 1993 and changes in the retail price index for years after 1992.
+Annual earnings for benefit calculation purposes are adjusted according to changes in the cost-of-living index for years before 1993 and to changes in the retail price index for years after 1992.
 The pension for the contribution period beginning January 1, 1996, is calculated as per category 1.

-Insured persons with 15 years of contributions, including at least 5 years before 1995, can opt for a pension calculated as per category 1, above.
+Insured persons with at least 15 years of contributions, including 5 years before 1995, can opt for a pension calculated as per category 1, above.

 Category 3: For insured persons with at least 18 years of contributions as of December 31, 1995, the pension is based on a regressive percentage (from 2%, for annual earnings not greater than €38,909.78, to 0.9%, for annual earnings greater than €75,040.29) of reference earnings multiplied by the number of years of contributions up to 40 years.
 Reference earnings are equal to the average insured annual earnings during the last 5 years.
-Annual earnings for benefit calculation purposes are adjusted according to changes in the cost-of-living index for years after 1993 and changes in the retail price index for years after 1992.
+Annual earnings for benefit calculation purposes are adjusted according to changes in the cost-of-living index for years before 1993 and changes in the retail price index for years after 1992.

-For each of the three categories above, an increment based on the number of years that the onset of disability occurs before the insured reached the normal retirement age is added to the pension.
+For each of the three categories above, an increment based on the number of years between the insured's age on the date the disability began and the normal retirement age is added to the pension.

-The minimum monthly pension is €550.94 for a single pensioner aged 60 or older with income lower than €7,162.22; €12,124.58 for a couple.
+The minimum monthly pension is $\in$ 550.94 for a single pensioner aged 60 or older with income less than $\in$ 7,162.22; $\in$ 12,124.58 for a couple.

-Constant-attendance supplement: €450.78 a month.
+Constant-attendance supplement: €465.09 a month is paid.